-During 2022, the Board held seven meetings.
+During 2024, the Board held six meetings and took five actions by unanimous written consent.
 We expect our directors to attend Board meetings, meetings of any committees and subcommittees on which they serve and each annual meeting of stockholders.
-During 2022, we had no incumbent director who attended fewer than 75% of the total number of meetings held by the Board and Board committees of which such director was a member.
+During 2024, we had no incumbent director who attended fewer than 75% of the total number of meetings held by the Board and Board committees of which such director was a member.